Bush Overheating Component or Cavity Contamination

 How to Fix / Troubleshooting

-Immediate action: Stop the microwave and unplug it if you smell burning plastic or electrical odour.
+Immediate action: Stop the microwave and unplug it if you smell burning plastic or an electrical odor.

 • Inspect cavity: Once cooled, clean any burnt-on food or grease, especially around the waveguide cover and ceiling.